 - Cloned Properties - Open a menu of object property options, to enable or disable the cloning of a specific object option.
 Working with cloned objects is described in the Cloning Objects section.

 - Group - Create a group from the selected objects.

-- Style Mixer - Open a menu of various object style mixing options, for the selected objects.
+- Style Mixer - Open a menu of various object style mixing options.
 When multiple objects are selected, their fill and stroke styles can be adjusted using color and style blending schemes.
 The Color Filters chapter contains more details on how to use style mixers.

-- Shape Styles - Open a menu of available shape styles, that can be used to set the shape of an object.
-If a layer or a group is selected, selecting a shape style will set the clipping shape.
+- Shape Styles - Open a menu of available shape styles, that can be used as the shape of an object.
+If a layer or a group is selected, selecting a shape style will set a clipping shape.